 The setting, tho, was another story.
 This is water cypress territory.
 Along all the swampy edges one could see cypress knees and here and there an intrepid tree growing out of the water like a triumphant king of some lost civilization of trees.
 The cattails were beautiful and often filled with birds.
 Mitchell saw two deer early one morning, and we saw a raccoon one afternoon.
 There were plenty of shore and sea birds, too, of course.

-In Hertford I did not not many gardens accessible to us along the main streets, but the tea room did have a pretty little one.
-On a cooler day one could have eaten breakfast of lunch at a little table "out back" in a pretty setting.
+In Hertford I did not not many gardens accessible to us along the main streets, but the t

 Let's hope for more in Edenton - it's not named for the garden, but one can hope.